electron/electron/docs/api/session.md

 })
 ```

-#### `ses.setPermissionCheckHandler(handler)`
+#### `ses.setPermissionCheckHandler(handler)` _Deprecated_

 * `handler` Function\<boolean> | null
   * `webContents` ([WebContents](web-contents.md) | null) - WebContents checking the permission.
-Please note that if the request comes from a subframe you should use `requestingUrl` to check the request origin.
+Please note that if the request comes from a subframe you should use `effectiveOrigin` to check the request origin.
 All cross origin sub frames making permission checks will pass a `null` webContents to this handler, while certain other permission checks such as `notifications` checks will always pass `null`.
-You should use `embeddingOrigin` and `requestingOrigin` to determine what origin the owning frame and the requesting frame are on respectively.
+You should use `embeddingOrigin` and `effectiveOrigin` to determine what origin the owning frame and the requesting frame are on respectively.
   * `permission` string - Type of permission check.
     * `clipboard-read` - Request access to read from the clipboard.
     * `clipboard-sanitized-write` - Request access to write to the clipboard.